Randwarf/StellarisUnityLore/Kwerdan Lore/Sa'lah.md

 Sa'lah is a continental mass east of [[Ne’kuma]] mainland that is situated on equator.
 It is comprised of many medium sized islands.

 The Sa'lah climate is extremely harsh and for the majority of Kwerdan history it was considered one of the poorest regions of the planet.
-Although [[Natives of Sa'lah]] have managed to use that to their own advantage - coasts of Sa'lah were secretly a perfect place to grow [[Algae]] while
+Although [[Natives of Sa'lah]] have managed to use that to their own advantage - coasts of Sa'lah were secretly a perfect place to grow [[Algae]] while maintaining freedom from planet wide empires.